Jamie956/Jamie956.github.io/post/java.md

-#### Thread Properties
+#### Properties

-**Thread Priorities**
+**Priority**

 - In the Java programming language, every thread has a priority.
 By default, a thread inherits the priority of the thread that constructed it.
 You can increase or decrease the priority of any thread with the setPriority method.
 You can set the priority to any value between MIN_PRIORITY (defined as 1 in the Thread class) and MAX_PRIORITY (defined as 10).
 NORM_PRIORITY is defined as 5.
 - If you have several threads with a high priority that don’t become inactive, the lower-priority threads may never execute.
 Whenever the scheduler decides to run a new thread, it will choose among the highest-priority threads first, even though that may starve the lower-priority threads completely.

-**Handlers for Uncaught Exceptions**
+**Uncaught Exceptions**

 - The run method of a thread cannot throw any checked exceptions, but it can be terminated by an unchecked exception.
 In that case, the thread dies.

 - However, there is no catch clause to which the exception can be propagated.
 Instead, just before the thread dies, the exception is passed to a handler for uncaught exceptions.